cwi-dis/igor/igor/plugins/readme.md

 Determines whether a local (or remote) internet service is up and running.
 See [lan/readme.md](lan/readme.md) for details.

+### lastFileAccess

+Determine when a file was last modified or accessed (for example to check when some program was last used).

 ### lcd

 Displays messages on an LCD display.
 See [lcd/readme.md](lcd/readme.md) for details.

+### logparse

+Incomplete.

 ### neoclock